rovati/agnostic-serverless/README.md

 Repository for the Master thesis "Abstracting Proprietary Serverless Cloud Building Blocks for Easier Development and Compliance".

 It includes the implementation of the proposed solution, plus some examples and templates.
+Each directory contains README files to further explain their content.

 ## How to use the proposed solution